Different Lifestyles

-Different Lifestyles is the fourth album by brother and sister duo BeBe & CeCe Winans, released in the summer of 1991.
+Different Lifestyles is the fourth album by brother and sister duo BeBe & CeCe Winans, released on June 24, 1991 by Capitol Records.
 The album included the singles "'Addictive Love" and a cover of The Staple Singers' "I'll Take You There", featuring Mavis Staples.
 Both singles topped the R&B charts.
 Rapper MC Hammer made an appearance on the single "The Blood" at the height of his career.
 It was one of the top ten albums featured on CCM Magazine's "CCM Presents: The 100 Greatest Albums in Christian Music."

 Different Lifestyles won the Best Contemporary Soul Gospel Album award at the 1992 Grammy Awards.
+It was also certified Platinum by the Recording Industry Association of America (RIAA), and is one of the best-selling gospel albums of all time.